MA Counseling Program

 Our program prepares you to meet licensure requirements for the licensed marriage and family therapist (LMFT) credential in MN.
 Does our program meet licensure requirements in your state?
 Visit the American Association for Marriage and Family Therapy website for state-specific information.

-The Master of Arts in Counseling, Marriage, Couples, and Family Counseling program is accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP).
+The Master of Arts in Counseling, Marriage, Couple, and Family Counseling program is accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP).

 CACREP accredited logo